VecantDK/VecantDK.github.io/_posts/2024-08-04-legends_pig_kingdoms.md

 > Classic example: [SDOI2010] The Legends of the Pig Kingdoms, [training team mutual test 2015] future program · changed

 Recently, I'm looking for some problems of the **big simulation**.
 The first thing that came to mind was ~~the notorious~~ the famous [the Legends of the Pig Kingdoms](https://www.luogu.com.cn/problem/P2482), so I tried it~~, although I can't even write the [structure](https://www.luogu.com.cn/problem/P9754).~~ After an afternoon ~~of eating shit~~, I finally made it, and posted this commemorative article.

+**NOTE: The Chinese Zodiac in 2010 is Pig.
+So in that year's SDOI, there were many problems in which the protagonists were pigs. **

+**The name of this problem, "the Legends of the Pig Kingdoms (Zhuguosha, 猪国杀)", is adapted from a cardgame which is called "Legends of the Three Kingdoms (Sanguosha, 三国杀)".**

 # Topic